 4.)
 Give encouragement (and genuine love) instead of gifts.

 My son Daniel is far from the best soccer player on his team.
 He enjoys the camaraderie and post game time as much as the games.
 So when he assisted on a goal last season, I almost bought him something special to mark the occasion.
+I wanted to make it more fun!
 I’m glad I didn’t make that mistake.
 He got ample payoff from reading about the “great goal-winning pass by Daniel in the second quarter” in the coach’s weekly e-mail of game highlights.